Not Just a Band – It’s Miracle!

 Behind the soundproof door of a commercial building in Mongkok was a bright voice singing to the beats of a drum and the strums of a bass guitar.
 The enthusiasm of the youngsters could not be contained in such a tiny studio, but their joy and satisfaction belies a story of childhood cancer.

-In 2017, our Community Service Team approached a group of music enthusiast childhood cancer survivors to form a band.
+In 2017, our Patient Care and Community Service Team approached a group of music enthusiast childhood cancer survivors to form a band.
 We hoped that through music they could learn to express their feelings, build up their self-confidence, or even develop a musical career.

 The youngsters were amazed that a group started off as total strangers could form into a band.
 After practicing and performing at various CCF’s events for more than two years, the performances became more tacit by the day and their friendship deepened – that’s how the band Miracle came about.